dornag0x/dornag0x/README.md

 I'm a passionate student at 42, crafting and exploring blockchain technology.
 I am deeply passionate about entrepreneurship and currently focusing on:

-- 🦀 Building with Rust for blockchain
+- ⛓️ Building on Solana
-- 🎯 System programming in C
+- 🚀 Building startups (currently developing a Telegram trading bot and a cryptocurrency stipend platform)
-- 🐧 Linux environment enthusiast
+- 💹 Trading on Photon (faster trades, slower realization I’m broke!)

 <p align="center">
   <a href="https://skillicons.dev">